FixingTheBug/phonebook-microservice/README.md

 If any of these ports are busy in your machine, please change them in the `docker-compose.yml` file before building.

+### Env file

+For this example, the .env file is already included.

 ### Response format

 All the responses use the JSend specification, with the `status` and `data` objects: